thunderrabbit/barefoot_rob/content/quests/eye-gazing/100-one-hundred-people/i-want-to-do-eye-gazing-with-at-least-one-hundred-people.md

 ]
 ---

-Tomorrow I plan to go to Shibuya to offer
-[Free Eye Gazing](/events/2021/06/05free-eye-gazing-near-shibuya-crossing/)
-with anyone who is interested.
+June 5th, 2021 (土) I plan to go to Shibuya to offer [Free Eye Gazing](/events/2021/06/05free-eye-gazing-near-shibuya-crossing/) with anyone who is interested.
 I don't guess that I will connect with 100 people tomorrow, but I can certainly put the word out and connect with that many over